clmatherson/ETL_Project/README.md

 -    Dropped unnecessary, and repeating columns (repeated from Fbref table)
 -    Kept the duplicate players
-       - The repeating names came from player trades and some players in multiple clubs Created new tables from Fbref data allowing for smaller tables; users can choose to pull in the additional information based on their needs.
+       - The repeating names came from player trades and some players in multiple clubs

+-    Created new tables from Fbref data allowing for smaller tables; users can choose to pull in the additional information based on their needs.

 # L: Load
-add image of relationship diagram
+-     Added image of relationship diagram

-Loaded the newly transformed data and tables into postqresql
+-     Loaded the newly transformed data and tables into postqresql

 Postqresql was chosen because it allows for easier manipulation of the tables.
-Anyone wanting to determine how much a player makes per min the play can easily perferm that function, they can also determine how much a squad pays it players and which squad pays the most or the least.
+It allows anyone wanting to determine certain functions such as, how much a player makes per min, allowing for ease of use.
+They can also determine how much a squad pays its players and which squad pays the most or the least.
+Ultimately Postgresql allowed for the most ease of use while keeping functionality.